dkrenkel/cars/README.md

-# cars-api
+# support-api

-Cars API that allows creating, editing and deleting cars and their drivers.
+Support API that allows creating, editing and deleting entities.

 //describe bellow the available operations.